 And in Lübeck?
 Hhmmm.
 Nothing came to my mind.
 I quickly looked into the archive of the paper “Lübeckische Anzeigen von allerhand Sachen, deren Bekanntmachung dem gemeinen Wesen nöthig und nutzlich ist” .
 And, of course, similiar things happened in our city then as now:

 A young demoiselle wishes to be engaged as a housekeeper in the inn or with children this Easter.

 On Thursday, February 23, a fine little spitz escaped from the house in Marligrube.
 Whoever brings it back can expect a douceur.

-Today, very fresh Dutch oysters arrived at Reuter’s in Wahmstraße, which along with large crabs are available for cheap price.
+Today, very fresh Dutch oysters arrived at Reuter’s in Wahmstraße, which along with large live crabs are available for cheap price.